hyundai-robotics/doc-hrscript/5-moving-robot/5-mkucs.md

 A command that creates a user coordinate system with three poses or one pose.

-- When you create with three poses, it is created with an origin pose, an X-axis pose, and an XY-plane pose.
+- When you create with three poses, it is created with the origin pose, an axis pose, plane pose  according to the specified step order.
+-  If the step order is not specified, it is created with the origin pose, X-axis pose, and XY plane pose.
 - When you create with one pose, it is created with the origin pose and the position/direction is based on the pose value.
 - If the calculation is not possible, the job execution is interrupted with an error.